 What is causing my teeth to be sensitive to cold drinks?
 What do I have teeth sensitivity?
 How can I stop this sensitivity of my teeth?
 Every time I eat ice cream, my sensitive teeth hurt a lot.
 How can I fix my sensitive tooth problem?
 We get many of these dental questions about teeth sensitivity.
-Have a sensitive tooth can be very, very painful.
+For those having a sensitive tooth can be very, very painful.
 Millions of Americans suffer from sensitive teeth.
 There are ways for Your Local Dentist to treat your sensitive teeth.

 An interesting dental fact about teeth sensitivity.
 Some studies have shown approximately 1 out of 8 adults suffer from some degree of teeth sensitivity.
 Can ask local dental questions about sensitive tooth problem with us.
-Use this to link to post Teeth sensitivity problem chat at Dental Chat.
+Use this to link to Post Teeth Sensitivity problem chat questions online at Dental Chat.

 Dental emergencies can be scary for anyone, especially when they do not know what to do in the case of a dental emergency.
 One of the most commonly asked questions in the dental community is about tooth sensitivity and composite fillings.
 Fortunately, here at DentalChat, we have a team of specialists that can answer these questions for you at any time.
 In this dental chat article, we will cover some of the common dental emergency questions we get.
 We hope to better inform our readers and to better inform them of what is going on in various dental emergency situations.

 Tooth sensitivity is a common name for dentin hypersensitivity or root sensitivity.
 If hot, cold, sweet, or very acidic foods and drinks, or breathing in cold air, makes your teeth or a tooth sensitive or painful then you have sensitive teeth.
 Tooth sensitivity is very common and it has been estimated that approximately half the population experiences tooth sensitivity.
 Tooth sensitivity can come and go over time.